 The actual tab functionality is currently lacking.
 For example, unlike most web browsers, you cannot drag tabs between File Explorer windows, nor can you group tabs as you can in Edge.
 However, the essential functionality is present and functions as expected.

-It’s worth noting that it’s unclear whether tabs in File Explorer will be available when version 22H2 is released, or if they’ll be added in a later update.
+It’s worth noting that it’s unclear whether tabs in File Explorer will be available when version 22H2 is released or if they’ll be added in a later update.
 It will undoubtedly be included in the version 22H2 release at some point; we just don’t know when it will be available to most users.

-You may also like TPM 2.0: How to fix Windows 11 TPM error
+You may also like: TPM 2.0: How to fix Windows 11 TPM error

 Accessibility

-Microsoft takes pride in its advancements in accessible design over the last few years, and that trend certainly continues with Windows 11 version 22H2.
+Microsoft has taken pride in its advancements in accessible design over the last few years, and that trend certainly continues with Windows 11 version 22H2.
 Microsoft has added a new “voice access” feature with this release that allows you to control your PC entirely with your voice.
 Similar features have existed in previous versions of Windows from Microsoft, but nothing this advanced.

 When you enable voice access, a narration bar will appear along the top of your screen, and you’ll be able to use your voice to navigate Windows.
 Common commands like “open Start” and “scroll Edge” function as expected.
 You can even move the cursor to specific locations on the screen and type sentences into text boxes using your voice.